MrBlankCoding/CodeTweak/README.md

 ### UI
 * [ ] Add iframe preview with live refresh
 * [ ] Fix editor optimizations
+* [ ] Can you make it so if you have mutiple scripts running at once on the same page the notifications will expand verticlly and not all overlap

 ### Communication & Helpers

-* [ ] Simplify or centralize communication between content scripts and background scripts
-* [ ] Optional Trusted Types helpers
 * [ ] Fix script loading other scripts against CORS

-* [ ].
-Can you make it so if you have mutiple scripts running at once on the same page the notifications will expand verticlly and not all overlap
 ---

 ## Acknowledgments